 Location: Primarily urban areas with easy access to gaming equipment or retail stores that sell video games.
 However, they can also be found in rural areas where gaming consoles have become more accessible due to technological improvements.

 Interests: Sports/athletics, fantasy/role-playing/adventure games, esports competitions, popular streaming services like Twitch, YouTube’s gaming channel.

 Other Relevant Demographics: Predominantly millennial age range; High usage of smartphones for mobile gaming; Engages with online ads for new game releases; Likes attending conventions (eSports & gaming expos); Enjoys playing online multiplayer games with friends from around the world.

 Age: 25 – 55

-Other Relevant Demographics: Likely to prioritize organic ingredients over price when shopping for groceries; Willingness to pay premium prices for food products; prefers smaller specialty stores over larger chain supermarkets; Likely aware of dietary restrictions & allergens; Health conscious individuals who are mindful of their eating habits.
+Other Relevant Demographics: Likely to prioritize organic ingredients over price when shopping for groceries; willing to pay premium prices for food products; prefers smaller specialty stores over larger chain supermarkets; Likely aware of dietary restrictions & allergens; health-conscious individuals who are mindful of their eating habits.